csabot3/liverAItutorial/README.md

 Basics of working with DICOMs in Python.

-## Lesson 2: Liver Segmentation

-U-net segmentation of the liver on CT and MRI using the CHAOS dataset and FastAI.
-Divided into 2 parts to separately cover CT and MRI segmentation.

 ## Lesson 2, Part 1: Liver Segmentation on CT

 U-net segmentation of the liver on CT data using FastAI and the CHAOS dataset.